 As with all wildlife, seeing a leopard can never be guaranteed, but we’ll share our top spots to be likely to see one.

 Another great spot is South Luangwa National Park in Zambiawhich has earned itself the nickname ‘Valley of the Leopard’ because of the high number of sightings.
-Head to the lagoons, river plains and woodland for your best changes of seeing them.
+Head to the lagoons, river plains and woodland for your best chances of seeing them.
 It is possible to do night game drives here which can greatly increase your chances of seeing a leopard and are an experience we’d highly recommend.

-Namibia is a stronghold for cheetah and the home of the Cheetah Conservation Fund, located just outside of Otjiwarongo – they do pivotal conservation and research, working with local communities to help preserve these awesome cats.
+Namibia is a stronghold for cheetahs and the home of the Cheetah Conservation Fund, located just outside of Otjiwarongo – they do pivotal conservation and research, working with local communities to help preserve these awesome cats.

 If elephants are high on your bucket list of animals to see then there is no shortage of places in Africa that you can travel to see the world’s largest land mammal.

 Highly intelligent and highly emotive, its not surprising that seeing elephants in the wild is a special and humbling experience.
 Watching a herd of elephants, the way they interact with each other – including the odd squabble, how they work together, protecting each other as one big family and the immense bond they share is truly remarkable.

 The best places to see large herds of elephants roam freely are Amboseli in Kenya and in Botswana, with the former lending itself to some of the most iconic Africa and elephant images ever being captured as from Amboseli you have the magical backdrop of Kilimanjaro looming behind.